damiso15/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 * 9-answer.txt - What do these 3 lines print?
 * 10-answer.txt - What do these 3 lines print?
 * 11-answer.txt - What do these 3 lines print?
+* 12-answer.txt - What do these 3 lines print?

 ## 0-answer.txt ##